-The most common way to produce an album is to simply write a number of songs, to book a studio and to record them (today you may even do most or all of this at home), to mix them, to decide in which order the tracks should appear on the record, and to finally master everything.
-That’s it!
+The most common way to produce an album is to simply write a number of songs, to book a studio and to record them, to mix them, to decide in which order the tracks should appear on the record, and to finally master everything.

 Some great albums have been created that way – and if you’re really lucky, then you may be able to produce a great album that way too.